bit6/bit6-js-sdk/_posts/2014-02-02-get-started.md

 ---

 ### Get Bit6 API Key
-You will need an API key in order to initialize and use Bit6 SDK.
+You will need an API key to use the SDK.
 Get it [here](http://bit6.com/contact/).

-### Manual Installation
+### Install manually

 [Download](https://github.com/bit6/bit6-js-sdk/) the SDK.
-At a very minimum you will need just `bit6.min.js` file.
+At a very minimum you will need `bit6.min.js` file.

-### Install Using 'bower'
+### Install using 'bower'

 ```
 bower install bit6
 ```

+### Sample App

+The [demo.bit6.com](http://demo.bit6.com) app sources are located in `samples/demo/` folder in the SDK repo.

+The sample app is made as simple as possible to demonstrate the use of the Bit6 SDK.
+The UI is very basic and includes only the essential elements.
+Modify <b>`js/demo.js`</b> to include your API key.

 ### Initialize the SDK